tatukristiani/azure-mymovies-react/README.md

 # Technicalities
 Backend:
-    - .NET WEB APP
+    - .NET Wep App
     - Hosted at Azure
     - Github: [Github API](https://github.com/tatukristiani/azure-mymovies-api)
 Frontend:
     - React.js
-    - Hosted at Netlify
+    - Hosted at Azure
 Database:
     - Azure SQL Server

-Azure DevOps was also used during the development and later on CI/CD pipelines will be added (for education).
+Azure DevOps was also used during the development and later on CI/CD pipelines will be added (for educational purposes).

 # Some of the functionalities of the software